-Rexulti (generic: brexpiprazole) is an oral atypical antipsychotic medication used to treat schizophrenia.
+Rexulti (generic: brexpiprazole) is an oral atypical antipsychotic medication used to treat schizophrenia and major depressive disorder.
 Other atypical antipsychotics include Abilify (aripiprazole), Zyprexa (olanzapine), Seroquel (quetiapine) and Geodon (ziprasidone).
 Rexulti is manufactured by Otsuka America Pharmaceutical, Inc., and was approved by the U.S. Food & Drug Administration (FDA) on July 10, 2015.

 FDA Study Links Rexulti to Compulsive Behaviors